 The SYSOUT API (SAPI) provides a rich set of services that provide information about SYSOUT on the system.
 It is intended as an enhancement to the PSO interface (which is no longer being enhanced).
 The primary function of SAPI is to act as a printer application.
 Since it is a printer application, it can only access non-NJE bound output that is not already busy on another device.
-However, it can access output that is held (JCL type held) as well as non-held.
+However, it can access output that is held (JCL type hold vs non-selectable hold) as well as non-held.
 This is to be compatible with some PSO functions.